 Existing routeing measures could be, for example, the strengthening through the upgrade of the existing proposed traffic flows (in the central Adriatic close to the Jabuka/Pomo Pit area and within the Otranto Channel), from proposed traffic flows to compulsory traffic separation schemes.
 A possibility could also be the proposal for new compulsory traffic separation schemes or proposed traffic flows in other areas of the Adriatic Sea, including within the Central and Southern Adriatic.
-Reference was made in this regard to the Sazani Strait and the Bay of Boka Kotorska as potential areas482.
+Reference was made in this regard to the Sazani Strait and the Bay of Boka Kotorska as potential areas.
 The ADRIREP reporting system could be in turn upgraded with regard to the types of ships which are bound to report and with regard the information which needs to be reported, including in the field of ballast water management.
 Another aim of the upgrade of ADRIREP could be to achieve harmonization and standardization of VTS in the region.

-Regarding the status of the Adriatic as a 'Special Area' under MARPOL, a further associated protective measure could be the designation of the Adriatic Sea, either alone or as part of the wider Mediterranean, as a 'Special Area' under, firstly, Annex IV of MARPOL in relation sewage discharges and, secondly, based on the provisions of Annex VI to MARPOL, related to air pollution483.
+Regarding the status of the Adriatic as a 'Special Area' under MARPOL, a further associated protective measure could be the designation of the Adriatic Sea, either alone or as part of the wider Mediterranean, as a 'Special Area' under, firstly, Annex IV of MARPOL in relation sewage discharges and, secondly, based on the provisions of Annex VI to MARPOL, related to air pollution.
 A straightforward example in this regard is represented by the Baltic Sea PSSA, which includes among its protective measures a 'Special Area' status based on the provisions of Annex I, IV and V, as well as a SECA (as per 19 May 2006) and NECA 'Special Area' (as per 1st January 2021) based on the relevant provisions of Annex VI to the MARPOL Convention.

 The designation of a PSSA or more geographically separated PSSAs within the Adriatic and Ionian Seas may potentially represent a powerful aid in the quest for protection of a specific sensitive area from international shipping.
 Noteworthy is the fact that the PSSA designation process allows the IMO to undertake a comprehensive assessment of the shipping threats to the proposed PSSA area, with the aim to devise the most appropriate protective measures to address the threat.
-However, as the additional associated protective measures and the PSSA itself need to be confirmed by the relevant IMO bodies, the process of a PSSA designation is not only an environmental and technical process, but also a political exercise.
-The main opportunity provided by the PSSA concept is the possibility to introduce for a particular area additional associated protective measures, although limited to those having its legal base in an adopted IMO instrument.
-The latter may be or may not be in force.
-The practical and legal result of a designed PSSA is that the
+However, as the additional associated protective measures and the PSSA itself need to be confirmed by the relevant IMO

-481 An interesting case from the standpoint of an eventual proposal for the designation of the Adriatic Sea a PSSA is represented by the Klek/Neum Bay.
+&lt;sup>481 An interesting case from the standpoint of an eventual proposal for the designation of the Adriatic Sea a PSSA is represented by the Klek/Neum Bay.
 The latter represents the only exit of Bosnia and Herzegovina to the Adriatic Sea.
 A peculiarity is represented by the fact that the Bosnian territorial waters in front of the Klek/Neum peninsula are encircled by Croatian internal waters over which, based on the provisions of the 2005 Revised Guidelines, a PSSA cannot be designed.
 See GRBEC (op.cit. in footnote 1), chapter 4.5.

-482 Mediterranean Seminar on PSSAs, Report of the Seminar, 12 December 2019, Tirana, Albania.
+&lt;sup>482 Mediterranean Seminar on PSSAs, Report of the Seminar, 12 December 2019, Tirana, Albania.

-483 See in this regard UNEP, Road Map for a Proposal for the Possible Designation of the Mediterranean Sea, as a whole, as an Emission Control Area for Sulphur Oxides Pursuant to MARPOL Annex VI, within the Framework of the Barcelona Convention, UNEP/MED IG.24/22.
+&lt;sup>483 See in this regard UNEP, Road Map for a Proposal for the Possible Designation of the Mediterranean Sea, as a whole, as an Emission Control Area for Sulphur Oxides Pursuant to MARPOL Annex VI, within the Framework of the Barcelona Convention, UNEP/MED IG.24/22.